Mario Party 6

-is the sixth installment in the Mario Party series of board game-style party video games by Nintendo and is the third game in the series made for the GameCube and was released in Japan on November 18, 2004; in North America on December 6, 2004; in Europe on March 18, 2005; and in Australia on September 15, 2005.
-It is the first GameCube game to make use of a microphone add-on.
+is a 2004 party video game developed by Hudson Soft and published by Nintendo for the GameCube.
+It is the sixth installment in the Mario Party series, the third title in the series for the GameCube, and the first GameCube game to make use of a microphone add-on.
+The game was released in Japan on November 18, 2004, in North America on December 6, 2004, in Europe on March 18, 2005, and in Australia on September 15, 2005.

-Mario Party 6 received mixed reviews from critics, with praise for the day-and-night system, boards, and minigames, but was criticized for the microphone feature and its perceived lack of originality.
+Mario Party 6 received mixed reviews from critics, with praise for the day-and-night system, game boards, and minigames, but criticism for the microphone feature and its perceived lack of originality.

-Mario Party 6 is followed by Mario Party Advance and Mario Party 7.
+Mario Party 6 was succeeded by Mario Party Advance for the Game Boy Advance in 2005.
+The next home console game in the series, Mario Party 7, was released for the GameCube the same year.

 Gameplay

-In Mario Party 6, up to 4 players take turns moving on board game-style stages, often playing multiplayer minigames to earn coins and stars.
+In Mario Party 6, up to four players take turns moving on board game-style stages, often playing multiplayer minigames to earn coins and stars.
 The object of the game is to amass the most coins and stars before completing a set number of turns.
 This is the first game to take out the coin bonus star, replacing it with the Orb star, which is awarded to the player that used the most Orbs.
-On multiplayer boards, the sun will periodically set or rise (every three turns), producing different effects.
+On multiplayer game boards, the sun will periodically set or rise (every three turns), producing different effects.
 Changes include spaces moving, different characters appearing, and changes to minigames.
-This is reflected in two new characters, Brighton and Twila, representing the sun and moon respectively.
+This is reflected in two new characters, Brighton and Twila, representing the sun and moon, respectively.

 All 10 playable characters from Mario Party 5 return in this game: Mario, Luigi, Princess Peach, Princess Daisy, Wario, Waluigi, Toad, Yoshi, Koopa Kid, and Boo.
 Toadette is also playable as a newcomer.
 There are 82 minigames in total.

-Brighton and Twila, the sun and the moon who watch over the world, argue over who is more popular, thus causing chaos.
-Mario suggests they collect as many Stars as they can to fill the Star Bank and end this madness, but eventually realize Bowser had started the fight in the first place.
+In the game's frame story, Brighton and Twila, the sun and the moon who watch over the Mario Party world, argue over who is more popular.
+Mario suggests they collect as many Stars as possible to end this.

-This was the last game in the Mario Party series to have the autoplay capability in Party mode (where all players can be manually set to AI, thus enabling the game to "play itself" without any human player).
-Every Mario Party game after this will not allow there to be less than one active human player at any time, unless a code is used.